Pink-Programmer/AI-Application/README.md

 <img width="500" alt="image" src="https://github.com/Pink-Programmer/AI-Application/assets/148310919/e7d3c84d-1923-495c-973d-e4edee19a098">

-Figure 6 - The function of a Random Forest
+Figure 6 - The function of a Random Forest referred to (Donges, 2023)

 A Random Forest consists of several Decision Trees that are created independently of each other.
 Bootstrapping is used to train the trees.
 Bootstrapping is a process in which random data points are taken from the dataset for training for each of the trees, so that each of the trees is trained with different datasets, increasing the versatility of the forest.
 It can happen that the same data point occurs in several training datasets.
 It is also possible that the random selection means that certain data points do not appear in any tree in the training data.
 Bootstrapping prevents the use of the same dataset in the training process, reducing the sensitivities of trees towards the original dataset.
 Limiting the random feature selection reduces the correlation between trees, as trees are trained with a variety of decision nodes, hence increasing the variance in prediction outcomes.

 To merge the predictions of all trees and create a single prediction of the Random Forest, an aggregation is performed.
 To make a prediction using Random Forest, the data point is passed through each tree to get prediction outputs from every tree.
 The final decision is then made through majority voting of all predicted outcomes.
-The structure of a Random Forest is shown in figure 6.
+The structure of a Random Forest is shown in figure 6 (Donges, 2023).

 ### H.	Implementation of the code to create the model